james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ```shellscript
 kubectl label node <node-hostname> node-role.kubernetes.io/worker=worker
 ```
-Once you do this for your nodes you will have something that looks like this
+Once we do this for your nodes you will have something that looks like this

 ![Labeled Nodes](../../src/assets/images/k3s-homelab/labeled-nodes.png)